minibolt-guide/minibolt/guide/bitcoin/desktop-wallet.md

 ## Sparrow in action

-Congratulations, you have now a Bitcoin desktop wallet, capable of securing your bitcoin, running with your own trustless Bitcoin full node!
+Congratulations, you have now a Bitcoin desktop wallet, capable of securing your Bitcoin, running with your own trustless Bitcoin full node!
 Sparrow is a powerful wallet that allows you to use the most advanced features for securing your bitcoins and preserving your privacy.

-With Sparrow you can:
+With Sparrow, you can:

 * Connect any hardware wallet
 * Send and receive bitcoins